 View across East Jerusalem from the site of Gibeah (Judae1)

-Judg 21:1-14 The Israelites assembled at Mizpah had previously made an oath forbidding the marriage of their daughters to a Benjamite.
+Judg 21:1-14 The Israelites assembled at Mizpah had previously made an oath forbidding the marriage of their daughters to a Benjaminite.
 The elders now discover that no-one from Jabesh Gilead (see 4 on Map 51) had attended the assembly.
-They send a fighting force to slaughter the adult inhabitants of Jabesh Gilead as a punishment, and they return with four hundred young women who are offered as wives to the remaining Benjamites.
+They send a fighting force to slaughter the adult inhabitants of Jabesh Gilead as a punishment, and they return with four hundred young women who are offered as wives to the remaining Benjaminites.

-Judg 21:15-25 Those Benjamites who have not been given a wife as part of this peace treaty are encouraged to abduct one of the young women from Shiloh during the annual religious festival, probably the Feast of Ingathering or ‘Tabernacles’ (see Exodus 23:16 and 5 on Map 51).
+Judg 21:15-25 Those Benjaminites who have not been given a wife as part of this peace treaty are encouraged to abduct one of the young women from Shiloh during the annual religious festival, probably the Feast of Ingathering or ‘Tabernacles’ (see Exodus 23:16 and 5 on Map 51).